 Letting employees propose topics they want to learn about makes training needs analyses more accurate and less resource-intensive for L&D departments.
 It also helps drive learner engagement, as regular feedback makes your learning paths more relevant to your employees.

-Collaborative Learning platforms also prioritize fast and easy course creation to adapt to the needs of decentralized teams with various skill levels.
-To make course creation simpler and to build a better overall user experience, Collaborative Learning includes course creation features like:
+Collaborative learning platforms also prioritize fast and easy course creation to adapt to the needs of decentralized teams with various skill levels.
+To make course creation simpler and to build a better overall user experience, collaborative learning includes course creation features like:

 These functions allow you to get even more granular as you assess the accuracy and efficacy of each course offering.

-Want to see how a Collaborative Learning platform works?
-Schedule a free demo with one of our learning experts:
+Want to see how 360Learning can supercharge your L&D team?
+Schedule a personalized demo with one of our learning experts: